Chloe-R-Rowley/pardon_my_francais_app/README.md

 ## Screenshots and Demo

-**Click oon the below link to view the screenshots and demo of the app**
+**Click on the below link to view the screenshots and demo of the app**

 [Click here](screenshots/)